VidCruiter Logo

 Ask situational questions as part of a structured interview process

-What kind of situational questions for interviews should you include?
-It should depend on the job, the competencies you are looking for, and organizational values.
+What kind of situational questions should you include in your interviews?
+It should depend on the job, the core competencies you are looking for, and organizational values.

 However, certain competencies and skills come up more than others.
 This includes interpersonal and communication, time management, problem-solving, leadership and motivation, and ethics and integrity.